AaronTraas/Notes/Testing/ROTP_notes.md

     - In-engine cut scene feels great
 - Bugs:
     - "CREDIT #3" is displayed.
-Assume it's placeholder
-    - Some sound effects have a faint female voice saying something I can't make out intertwined with them.
-"Audio jungle?"
-I assume that that's a watermark of sorts.

-Scene 2 - exposition
+Assume it's placeholder Scene 2 - exposition
 - Story
     - Good exposition, clear, not too long.
 - UX
-    - Distortion in music at the peaks.
     - Battle missing some sound effects
     - Effects from Rowan's pisol attack linger a bit too long
     - Not super obvious after pressing the button to unlock the door, you have to press it again to open the door.